Reviews You Can Rely On

 Warmth

 The thick liner and average shell material combine to make for a pretty warm package.
 Especially if your feet are narrow to average, the liner will stay “puffed up” and lend great insulation.
-Performance suffers for use this way, but insulation value is optimized.
+Performance suffers from this use, but insulation value is optimized.
+Many customers of other brands of boots will switch to an Intuition brand liner for boot warmth.
+The Maestrale RS includes a stock liner that is very similar to this common aftermarket choice.
+As a result, right “out of the box”, this boot is quite warm.

 Credit: Rosie De Lise